Physik-Institut-UZH/docker-osixia-ldap-ppolicy/README.md

 # docker-osixia-ldap-ppolicy
-Docker container with ppolicy that Hash Cleart text turned ON
+OpenLdap - using osixia base container.
+This container adds ppolicy that Hash Cleart text by default.
+Also fixes the issue of adding custom .ldif with kuberneetes (due to the chown command).